the-mikedavis/dotfiles/README.md

 1. clone this repo somewhere on the machine
 1. `sudo nixos-rebuild switch --flake path/to/this/repo#machinename`

-Note that you must have one of my GPG private keys to decrypt secrets.
+Note that you must have one of my PGP private keys to decrypt secrets.

 ## Repo structure